 By feeding social media data into your marketing automation platform you can:

-- Create a complete lead scoring model which includes social touches.
+- Create a complete lead scoring model that includes social touches.
 For example, any known leads that click a social post can be assigned a higher score than leads that click on emails.

 - Build a highly personalized lead nurturing system, which delivers content based on lead’s social media activity.
 For example, whenever leads show high interest in a certain topic by frequently clicking on it, you can trigger an email campaign with content around the same topic.